HolgerHBurchert/Cardiac-Output-Estimation/README.md

   * "Data_Astrand_AJP_1964" published by Åstrand, P. O., Cuddy, T. E., Saltin, B., & Stenberg, J. (1964).
 Cardiac output during submaximal and maximal work.
 Journal of Applied Physiology, 19(2), 268-274. https://doi.org/10.1152/jappl.1964.19.2.268

 - Four PDF files of the Figures presented in the associated manuscript.
-Figures 2, 3 and 4 are created by running the R code, Figure 5 was plotted in GraphPad PRISM.
+Figures 2, 3, 4 and Figure_supplement are created by running the R code, Figure 5 was plotted in GraphPad PRISM.

 - The LICENSE file providing the terms of use.
 - The R project file named "Cardiac-Output-Estimation.Rproj".
 - the .gitignore file

 ## Dependencies
-The R code requires that the following packages are installed: ggplot2, ggpubr, rootSolve, cowplot.
+The R code requires that the following packages are installed: ggplot2, ggpubr, rootSolve, cowplot, car and AICcmodavg.
 These packages are available at https://cran.r-project.org/ and can be installed using the following code:

 ```{r}